 Because an attacker launching a layer 3/4 attack doesn’t care about receiving a response to the requests they send, the packets that make up the attack do not have to be accurate or correctly formatted.
 Attackers will regularly spoof all information in the attack packets, including the source IP, making it look as if the attack is coming from a virtually infinite number of sources.
 As packet data can be fully randomized, even techniques such as upstream IP filtering become virtually useless.

-With Cloudflare, all attack traffic that would otherwise directly hit your server infrastructure is automatically routed to Cloudflare’s global Anycast network of data centers.
+With Cloudflare DDoS Protection, all attack traffic that would otherwise directly hit your server infrastructure is automatically routed to Cloudflare’s global Anycast network of data centers.
 Once attack traffic is shifted, we are able to leverage the significant global capacity of our network, as well as racks-upon-racks of server infrastructure, to absorb the floods of attack traffic at our network edge.
 This means that Cloudflare is able to prevent even a single packet of attack traffic from a traditional layer 3/4 attack from ever reaching a site protected by Cloudflare.

 DNS amplification attacks, one form of DRDoS, are on the rise and have become the largest source of Layer 3/4 attacks.
 Cloudflare routinely mitigates attacks that exceed 100Gpbs, and recently protected a customer from an attack that exceeded 300Gbps—an attack the New York Times deemed the “largest publicly announced DDoS attack in the history of the Internet.”